 Most of the aforementioned ‘keepers attended Camp Shutout as a youth goalkeeper, many for multiple years, and then worked hard to achieve their individual and team success.

 Anderson has devoted most of his time to the goalkeeper position and has been a guest clinician for the IHSSCA (Illinois High School Soccer Coaches Association).
 Stan spent 15 years as the oldest boys age group head coach in the Wisconsin ODP system.
-After 10 successful years at UWM, five resulting in NCAA Tournament appearances, Anderson moved on to Marquette University as a Associate Head Coach.
-Anderson then moved on to Loyola for the 2012 season and then spent three years coaching at the University of Wisconsin with John Trask and Keith Tiemeyer.
+After 10 successful years at UWM, five resulting in NCAA Tournament appearances, Anderson moved on to Marquette University as the Associate Head Coach.
+Anderson then moved on to Loyola Universtiy for the 2012 season and then spent three years coaching at the University of Wisconsin with John Trask and Keith Tiemeyer.
 He also worked with the Chicago Fire Academy for 5 years.
 During this time, Anderson earned a USSDA National Championship, spent time with the First Team, earned a final four USSDA appearance and coached in the sub15 LigaMX/MLS tournament championship match at Azteca.
-Anderson now coaches for FC United, a member of the USSDA based in Northfield Illinois.
+Anderson now coaches for FC United, a member of the USSDA based in Northfield Illinois and is also currently on staff at UIC.